Villani-Luca/C.R.A.S.H.-UniMoRe-IoT-Project/README.md

 C.R.A.S.H wants to set a new milestone in the car market.

 # Goals and Reasons
-This project has been developed for the exam *IoT & 3D Intelligent Systems* @ University of Modena and Reggio Emilia we were willing to propose an innovative solution to a problem that affects the world entirely, the assistance in case of collisions or impacts between vehicles.
+This project has been developed for the exam *IoT & 3D Intelligent Systems* @ University of Modena and Reggio Emilia, we were willing to propose an innovative solution to a problem that affects the world entirely, the assistance in case of collisions or impacts between vehicles.

 ## Requisiti
 - Rilevazione di incidente (impatto + (OPT) ribaltamento, (OPT) sensore fumo)